OscarOdh/GMMK3_RGB/README.md

   `static Mutex<Option<Sender>>`, because the tray's event handler must be `Sync` and `Sender` is not.
 - **Hook → render**: plain atomics.
-The hook callback never allocates and never locks — it must return well inside Windows' `LowLevelHooksTimeout` or the OS silently removes it and input stutters globally.
+The hook callback never allocates and never locks, because it must return well inside Windows' `LowLevelHooksTimeout` or the OS silently removes it and input stutters globally.
 - **Render → GUI**: `Arc<Mutex<render::Status>>`, written only on state changes, read ~4×/s while the window is visible.